Foad Torshizi

 PHD, Columbia University

-Foad Torshizi is an assistant professor of Art of the Islamic World at RISD.
+Foad Torshizi is an associate professor of Art of the Islamic World at RISD.
 He holds degrees in Comparative Literature and Society and Middle Eastern and Asian Languages and Cultures (PhD and MPhil, Columbia University), Art History (MA, University of Minnesota) and Photography (MFA, Honar University of Tehran).
 Prior to joining the RISD faculty in 2017, he taught graduate students at Tehran University, advanced undergraduates and graduate students at the Università degli Studi di Milano in Italy as well as undergraduate students at Columbia University’s Core Curriculum.

 Torshizi’s research interests are in the areas of global contemporary art, contemporary Iranian and Middle Eastern art, postcolonial theory, ethics of readership, theories of globalization and cosmopolitanism, comparative literature and politics of translation and interpretation.
 His research has been published in academic journals in both the US and Iran.
 Most recently, he published an article in Grey Room (MIT Press) titled “Loquacious Objects: Contemporary Iranian Art, Autotranslation, and the Readings of Benevolence.”
 Additionally, he has co-edited (with Joshua I. Cohen and Vazira Zamindar) a special issue of ARTMargins (MIT Press, June 2023) titled “Art History, Postcolonialism, and the Global Turn.”